 Weeds can be major pests of home lawns.
 Due to differences in color, leaf size, shape and growth habit, weeds detract from the natural beauty of desirable turfgrasses.
 Additionally, weeds compete with turfgrasses for sunlight, soil moisture, nutrients and space.
 Many weeds can quickly become the dominant species in a lawn.
 We can assist with weed problems by calling our agent and discussing your lawn.

-Weed control in the landscape is a tough business.
+Weed control in landscape is a tough business.
 You have to know a lot about the weed in question just to get started!

 As in most situations, a picture is worth a thousand words.
 Go through the sites below, then choose your method of weed control.
-Remember: healthy, vigorous lawn grass is the best weed deterrent.

 Websites with Weed Pictures

 Remember to always read and follow the label.